 Final return.
-File a final return if either of the following apply to you.
+File a final return if:

-- You go out of business. - You will not owe excise taxes that are reportable on Form 720 in future quarters.
+- You go out of business, or - You will not owe excise taxes that are reportable on Form 720 in future quarters.

 Due dates.
 Form 720 must be filed by the following due dates.